Webcomic / JL8

 - Trademark Favorite Food: J'onn and Oreos.

-- Two Girls to an Elementary School Class: Karen and Diana.
+- Two Girls to a Team: Karen and Diana.

 - Unishment: Batman rather liked Time-Out.